Brussels: Municipalities

 The 19 municipalities (communes, gemeenten) of the Brussels-Capital Region are political subdivisions with individual responsibilities for the handling of local level duties, such as law enforcement and the upkeep of schools and roads within its borders.
 Municipal administration is also conducted by a mayor, a council, and an executive.

-In 1831, Belgium was divided into 2,739 municipalities, including the 19 in the Brussels-Capital Region.
-Unlike most of the municipalities in Belgium, the ones located in the Brussels-Capital Region were not merged with others during mergers occurring in 1964, 1970, and 1975.
-However, several municipalities outside the Brussels-Capital Region have been merged with the City of Brussels throughout its history, including Laeken, Haren and Neder-Over-Heembeek in 1921.
+In 1831, Belgium was divided into 2,739 municipalities, including the 19 currently located in the Brussels-Capital Region.
+Unlike most of the municipalities in Belgium, the ones now located in the Brussels-Capital Region were not merged with others during mergers occurring in 1964, 1970, and 1975.
+However, a few neighbouring municipalities have been merged into the City of Brussels, including Laeken, Haren and Neder-Over-Heembeek in 1921.
+These comprise the northern bulge in the municipality.
+To the south-east is a strip of land along the Avenue Louise/Louizalaan that, in addition to the Bois de la Cambre/Ter Kamerenbos, was annexed from Ixelles in 1864.
+Part of the Université libre de Bruxelles (ULB)'s Solbosch/Solbos campus is also part of the City of Brussels, partially accounting for the bulge in the south-eastern end.

 The largest municipality in area and population is the City of Brussels, covering 32.6 km2 and with 145,917 inhabitants; the least populous is Koekelberg with 18,541 inhabitants.
 The smallest in area is Saint-Josse-ten-Noode, which is only 1.1 km2, but still has the highest population density in the region, with 20822 PD/km2.
 Watermael-Boitsfort has the lowest population density in the region, with 1928 PD/km2.

 There is much controversy on the division of 19 municipalities for a highly urbanised region, which is considered as (half of) one city by most people.
 Some politicians mock the "19 baronies" and want to merge the municipalities under one city council and one mayor.
 That would lower the number of politicians needed to govern Brussels, and centralise the power over the city to make decisions easier, thus reduce the overall running costs.
 The current municipalities could be transformed into districts with limited responsibilities, similar to the current structure of Antwerp or to structures of other capitals like the boroughs in London or arrondissements in Paris, to keep politics close enough to the citizen.

-In early 2016, Molenbeek-Saint-Jean held a reputation as a safe haven for jihadists in relation to the support shown by some residents towards the bombers who carried out the Paris and Brussels attacks.
+In the 2010s, Molenbeek-Saint-Jean gained international attention as the base for Islamist terrorists who carried out attacks in both Paris and Brussels.